Ahmed-Hossam-1/ecommerce/docs/PRD.md

 ## Objectives:

-- Providing an e-commerce platform that enables users to purchase products online.
+- Providing an e-commerce platform that enables users to buy products online.
-- Efficiently managing products, inventory, and sales.
+- Efficiently managing products and sales.
-- Offering a smooth and secure user experience.
+- Provide a smooth and secure user experience.

 ## Requirements Analysis:

 - Functional:

 - Login and registration.
+- Search product by category
 - Viewing products.
 - Adding products to the cart.
-- Completing the purchase.
+- Completing the buy.
 - Product reviews.
-- Managing personal accounts.
+- Show orders for each user.
 - Admin dashboard.

 - Non-Functional: